Saturday Night Fish Fry

 "Saturday Night Fish Fry" is a jump blues song written by Louis Jordan and Ellis Lawrence Walsh, best known through the version recorded by Louis Jordan and His Tympany Five.
-The recording is considered to be one of the "excellent and commercially successful" examples of the Jump blues genre.
+The recording is considered to be one of the "excellent and commercially successful" examples of the jump blues genre.

 While the origins of rock and roll are disputed, some have also suggested that the song may be the first rock 'n' roll record.
 The song contains elements later common in rock 'n' roll such as electric guitar, a brisk tempo and "a mix of the bass," and the singer begins each chorus with the catchphrase, "It was rockin'," repeating it several times.

 National hit

 The single was a big hit, topping the R&B chart for twelve non-consecutive weeks in late 1949.
-It also reached number 21 on the national chart, a rare accomplishment for a "race record" at that time (although the very popular Jordan had already had earlier crossover hits).
+It also reached number 21 on the national chart, a rare accomplishment for a "race record" at that time (although Jordan had already had earlier crossover hits).
 Jordan's jump blues combo was one of the most successful acts of its time, and its loose and streamlined style of play was highly influential.